harshrana14-fi/Chat_App/README.md

-# Talksy - Java WhatsApp-Style Chat Application
+# Talksy - Java Chat Application

 A fully functional desktop chat application built with Java Swing for the UI and Java sockets for networking, featuring WhatsApp-like functionality.